 Strictly speaking that means very little because there are so many different European approaches to playing Gypsy jazz.
 Mini micro niches.
 Still, any American jazz guitarist who goes to Europe and tries jamming on jazz manouche with people whose musical roots run deep in the genre is going to quickly notice many differences.
 Those difference are what I’m referencing when I use the terms “Gypsy jazz” or “jazz manouche.”
 It’s an inevitably inexact way of summing up the unique contributions that Django Reinhardt and his musical heirs brought to what had previously been a purely American musical tradition.
 Those elements are sometimes frustratingly foreign to us Americans.

 Her father and one brother are jazz drummers, another plays guitar.
 It would be hard to imagine better preparation than that for your first encounter with Django’s music.
 Or your first trip to Django in June…which for Debi was only in 2018!
 With a little help from Denis Chang she found herself jamming in Angelo Debarre’s suite, with the grand master looking on.
-How would your nerves hold up for such a command performance?
-She did great.
+Not long after, those of us who follow Debi on Facebook were treated to her encounter with Dorado and Samson Schmitt when father and son played Koerner Hall at the Royal Conservatory of Music.
+In 2019 we got to vicariously sit in on her endless jamming around the campfires of Samoreau.